karmaniket/LDR_PCB/readme.md

 ### 2. Open in KiCad

 - Make desired customizations
-- In some cases you'll need to define custom footprints to match non-standard components
+- In some cases, you may need to define custom footprints to match non-standard components
+- THT (Through-Hole Technology) components were intentionally chosen for ease of prototyping and assembly, but you can substitute SMD (Surface-Mount Device) components if preferred

 ### 3. Requirements